 Guess what?
 There is a wrong way and a right way to handle open bars at weddings.
 Everyone expects one so it’s great when you can meet their expectations.
 But if you have a lot of boozehounds in your wedding party or those going to your wedding reception, it could get very expensive.
 So you have to be prepared when handling this important task.

-With that said, we’ll look at some very effective open bar wedding reception tips below.
+We’ll look at some very effective open bar wedding reception tips below.
 These tips will help keep your wedding classy without going extremely overboard.

 Tip #1: Only Offer Whatever You Can Afford